The Data Sources

 The most common workflow we hear from insurance agents using permit data:

-1. Open your Monday digest.
-Scan for high-value permits first.
-A $179,000 kitchen renovation at a residential address is a clear signal.
+- Open your Monday digest.
+Scan for larger permits first.
+A $179,000 kitchen renovation at a residential address is worth checking against your own records.

 The data is the starting point, not the finished product.
-PermitBeam gives you the intelligence.
-What you do with it is what generates revenue.
+PermitBeam gives you a weekly public-record brief; your review process determines what to do next.

 Questions About the Data